Fantasy football: Week 10 quarterback rankings

-Russell Wilson, Dak Prescott, Philip Rivers, Jared Goff and Matt Ryan round out my top-10 options for Week 10.
+Russell Wilson, Dak Prescott, Jared Goff, Matt Ryan and Daniel Jones round out my top-10 options for Week 10.

 If you don't have a top quarterback option, take a look at my weekly waiver wire article.
 There are several capable gunslingers with great matchups who should be on your streaming radar.